 - content that infringes third-party copyrights or trademarks

-We take these decisions seriously and keep context in mind when making them.
+We take these decisions seriously and keep context in mind when assessing possible Platform Rules violations.
 Breaking the rules may result in the violative content being removed from Spotify.
 Repeated or egregious violations may result in accounts being suspended and/or terminated.
 Learn more about other actions we may take on content or accounts here.

 What else do I need to know?

-These platform rules will help ensure that Spotify remains an open and safe platform for all.
+These Platform Rules will help ensure that Spotify remains an open and safe platform for all.
 We will continue to evaluate and update this information as needed, so please check back frequently.
-Depending on which Spotify products or features you use, you may be subject to additional requirements so please follow those too.
-Finally, there are other actions we may take on content in addition to those listed above.
-Learn more here.
+Depending on which Spotify products or features you use, you may be subject to additional requirements.

 How can I report an issue?